Skip to content

 The difference is that forex trading involves buying and selling currency, while futures trading is a way to trade thousands of financial markets, such as forex, indices, shares, commodities and more.

-So, you can trade forex with futures (known as forwards when referring to forex) and other derivative products, while you can trade futures on various financial markets.
+So, you can trade forex futures or forwards and other derivative products, while you can trade futures on various financial markets.

-With us, you can trade forex on future prices, on the spot and using options.
+With us, you can trade forex futures or forwards, spot forex, as well as forex options.
 To explain the differences between forex and futures trading, let’s break down each term below.

 What is forex trading?